2020-21 School Year Plan

 Where will students eat lunch?

-The district is currently developing lunch schedules to accommodate the Minnesota Department of Education Safe Learning Plan requirements before students return to in-person learning in mid-January 2021.
+The district has developed lunch schedules to accommodate the Minnesota Department of Education Safe Learning Plan requirements before students eating in the cafeteria and in some cases classrooms.

 What is the impact on early childhood programming?